Shared Content Block:

 Grand Rounds is teleconferenced via Zoom to the training sites off campus.
 Each hospital site and service also has a morbidity and mortality conference and appropriate regular specialty conferences.

 The American Board of Surgery In-Training Examination is given each January to all residents.
 This, together with faculty evaluations of the residents' clinical activities utilizing the milestone format, provides the criteria to assess each resident's performance and level of preparation for clinical practice and successful completion of the examination for the American Board of Surgery.
+Entrustable Professional Activities (EPA’s) will be tracked for interns and PGY-2’s in AY23-24 using the SIMPL app as soon as the final version of the app has been released.
 This material is reviewed at least twice per year by the Clinical Competency Committee and also twice a year with each resident in meetings with a Program Director.

 Residents evaluate rotations and faculty at the end of each rotation.
 This valuable feedback is used to enhance the educational program.
 Grand Rounds is evaluated each week, with feedback serving to make changes for the following educational cycle.